htvekov/hasp-docs/docs/objects.md

 `"page":0` indicates that the object is visible on **all** pages.
 It can be used for example to specify a static menu bar.
 You can still hide the object on select pages if needed.
 Objects on page 0 appear on **top** of any objects on the underlying page.

+All objects are clickable by default and respond to touch events.
+To disable touch events for an object set its `enabled` property to `false`.

 ## Common Methods

 These are the common methods shared among all objects,